umegaya/naquid/README.md

     - client: active
       - client connection object retained over reconnection. so its possible client connection object alive but connection is not active (eg. on reconnection wait)
       - no need to recreate nq_conn_t or nq_stream/rpc_t on reconnection. its automatically rebound to new session delegate or stream, after establishment.
+        - note that stream rebind only occurs on writing stream (lazy rebind).
     - server: passive
       - server connection object is the exactly same life cycle with connection itself
       - disconnect == every resouce related with the connection is deleted.